ubershmekel/filecache/readme.md

     makes sense because class methods are affected by changes in whatever is attached to self.

+* Note that pickling of the same arguments may result in different keys each time you run interpreter so cache may be not used.
+You can work around this problem by using json-serializable arguments.
+You can also defind `for_json` method for any class that is used as argument.

+* You can install `dill` (`pip install dill`) to allow caching of functions that accept lambdas, generators and some other types.
+But cache keys of arguments may still change from run to run and so cache will miss

 * Tested on python 2.7 and 3.3

 * License: BSD, do what you wish with this.
 Could be awesome to hear if you found it useful and/or you have suggestions. ubershmekel at gmail

 Here's a trick to invalidate a single value: